 Comparison shopping for the best shipping rates is perhaps the only way to ensure that your business gets a good deal.
 It can require a considerable investment of time if you visit each carrier’s site one at a time.

 To skip the tediousness, you can calculate the costs of UPS, USPS, and FedEx rates on one screen using our shipping calculator on the home page.

 This calculator will give you the prices of the major carriers showing their retail rates and discounted rates.
 You can learn more about getting shipping discounts here.

-Signing up to ShippingEasy a simple way to get discounts from USPS, UPS.
+Signing up to Shippo a simple way to get discounts from USPS, UPS, FedEx, and DHL.
 Just sign up to their free account.
-They have pre-negotiated rates.
+They have pre-negotiated rates for discounted postage.
 This is perfect if you are just starting out or don’t have enough shipping volume to negotiate lower pricing with an account manager.

 When shopping for the best rates, focus on one or two specific package sizes that apply to your business – wildly comparing quotes won’t lead you anywhere.
 So first list your bestsellers, and then create comparisons using the shipping calculator on our home page, or by going directly to each of the individual carrier sites for quotes.
 Going to the individual carrier sites will give you retail pricing, so you will be paying more if you decide not to use shipping software.

 - USPS shipping quote page (USPS is good for light shipments).
 USPS is generally the cheapest for smaller shipments.
 It’s hard to beat First-Class pricing for anything under 16 ounces.
 Consider using their flat rate boxes if you ship heavy items.